 I rarely worry during the day and I’m usually out like a light within minutes of my head hitting the pillow.
 I would love to tell you it’s because I am some sort of a super Christian who has completely conquered the sin of worry.

 I do worry sometimes.
 Sadly, it’s never at an hour when I can constructively deal with issues or problems.
 For some reason I will never entirely grasp, my brain simply prefers to focus in on all the unsolvable problems of life around three-o-clock in the morning.
 It never fails to amaze me how I can feel perfectly relaxed and anxiety-free at ten only to wake up with an extensive list of thoroughly bizarre concerns that appear to require my full attention just a few hours later.

-Looking back in retrospect, there are things I could have (and probably should have) done differently.
+Looking back, there are things I could have (and probably should have) done differently.
 That said, I’m not sure doing things differently would have improved the outcome all that much.
-The whole thing is a big mess that appears to have been fated to become a big mess from day one; and the mess just keeps getting messier no matter what I do (or stop doing) to fix it.
+The whole thing is a big, stupid mess that appears to have been fated to become a big, stupid mess from day one.
+And the mess just keeps getting messier no matter what I do (or stop doing) to fix it.